 Are You in Need of Restorative Dental Treatment?

 Then now is the time to get in touch with Stubbs Family Dentistry.
-Dr. Flynn has an extensive history of providing excellent care to a wide range of patients.
-When something happens to your teeth and your smile becomes less-than-perfect, Dr. Flynn can offer the right treatment option for you.
+Dr. Stubbs has an extensive history of providing excellent care to a wide range of patients.
+When something happens to your teeth and your smile becomes less-than-perfect, Dr. Stubbs can offer the right treatment option for you.
 Schedule an appointment by calling Stubbs Family Dentistry in West Allis, WI at 414-541-8250.